wJoenn/louisramosdev/content/blogs/rails-api-authentication-with-devise-and-json-web-tokens.md

 ```

-And we are finally done !
+And we are done !

-Logging in with <a href="https://www.postman.com/" target="_blank">Postman</a> again will reveal a new `header` in the response's "Headers" tab.
+Signing in with <a href="https://www.postman.com/" target="_blank">Postman</a> again will reveal a new `header` in the response's "Headers" tab.
 ```json
 // POST /users/sign_in { headers: { "Content-Type": "application/json" }, body: { "user": { "email": "user@example.com", "password": "password" } } }
 "Authorization": "Bearer ..."